QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Starting Jupyter
 ------------------

+..
+TODO: STEPS TO CLONE THE GITHUB REPOS ON YOUR DESKTOP HERE?????
+Screenshot of Github desktop, and/or installation instructions

 To run Jupyter, open a terminal or windows console, ``cd`` to the location you wish to write files and type

 .. code-block:: none